GitLab Inc.

-GitLab Inc. is an open-core company that operates GitLab, a DevOps software package which can develop, secure, and operate software.
-The open source software project was created by Ukrainian developer Dmytro Zaporozhets and Dutch developer Sytse Sijbrandij.
-In 2018, GitLab Inc. was considered the first partly-Ukrainian unicorn.
+GitLab Inc. is an American company that operates and develops GitLab, an open-core DevOps software package that can develop, secure, and operate software.
+GitLab includes a distributed version control system based on Git, including features such as access control, bug tracking, software feature requests, task management, and wikis for every project, as well as snippets.

-Since its foundation, GitLab Inc. promoted remote work, and is known to be among the largest all-remote companies in the world.
-GitLab has an estimated 30 million registered users, with 1 million being active licensed users.
+The open-source software project was created by Ukrainian developer Dmytro Zaporozhets and Dutch developer Sytse Sijbrandij.
+In 2018, GitLab Inc. was considered to be the first partly Ukrainian unicorn.
+GitLab has an estimated over 30 million registered users, including 1 million active licensed users.
+There are more than 3,300 code contributors and team members in 60+ countries.

 Overview

-GitLab Inc. was established in 2014 to continue the development of the open-source code-sharing platform launched in 2011 by Dmytro Zaporozhets.
-The company's other co-founder Sytse Sijbrandij initially contributed to the project and, by 2012, decided to build a business around it.
-GitLab offers its platform as a freemium.
-Since its foundation, GitLab Inc. has been an all-remote company.
+GitLab Inc. was established in 2014 to continue the development of the open-source code-sharing platform launched in 2011 by Dmytro (or Dmitriy) Zaporozhets.
+The company's co-founder Sytse Sijbrandij initially contributed to the project and decided to build a business around it.

+GitLab offers its platform using a freemium model.
+Since its founding, GitLab Inc. has promoted remote work and is known as one of the largest all-remote companies in the world.
 By 2020, the company employed 1300 people in 65 countries.

-Until 2019, the company used a no-vetting policy for customers (except when required by law) and banned political discussions in the workplace but relaxed the restrictions in response to criticism.

 History

-The company participated in the Y Combinator seed accelerator Winter 2015 program.
-By 2015 notable customers included Alibaba Group and IBM.
+The company participated in the YCombinator seed accelerator Winter 2015 program.
+By 2015, notable customers included Alibaba Group and IBM.

-During January of 2017, a database administrator accidentally deleted the production database in the aftermath of a cyber attack, causing the loss of a substantial amount of issue and merge request data.
+In January 2017, a database administrator accidentally deleted the production database in the aftermath of a cyberattack, causing the loss of a substantial amount of issue data and merge request data.
 The recovery process was live-streamed on YouTube.

 In April 2018, GitLab Inc. announced integration with Google Kubernetes Engine (GKE) to simplify the process of spinning up a new cluster to deploy applications.

 In May 2018, GNOME moved to GitLab with over 400 projects and 900 contributors.

 On August 1, 2018, GitLab Inc. started development of Meltano.

 On August 11, 2018, GitLab Inc. moved from Microsoft Azure to Google Cloud Platform, making the service inaccessible to users in several regions including: Crimea, Cuba, Iran, North Korea, Sudan, and Syria, due to sanctions imposed by Office of Foreign Assets Control of the United States.
-In order to overcome this issue, the non-profit organisation Framasoft provides a Debian mirror to make GitLab CE available in those countries.
+In order to overcome this limitation, the non-profit organization Framasoft began providing a Debian mirror to make GitLab CE available in those countries.

-In 2020, due to the COVID-19 pandemic, GitLab Inc. released its Guide to All-Remote and a course on remote management to aid companies in building all-remote work cultures.

-April 2020 saw the expansion of GitLab Inc. into the Australian and Japanese markets.
-In November that same year, GitLab Inc. was valued at more than $6 billion in a secondary market evaluation.
+In 2020 at the beginning of the COVID-19 pandemic, GitLab Inc. released "GitLab's Guide to All-Remote" as well as a course on remote management for the purpose of aiding companies interested in building all-remote work cultures.
+In April, the company expanded into the Australian and Japanese markets.
+By November, it was valued at more than $6 billion in a secondary market evaluation.

 In 2021, OMERS participated in a secondary shares investment in GitLab Inc.